-That’s fitting, since Fabio Antonio Caballero is one of the most unforgettable and beloved farmers in our entire producer network.
-Just speaking the name Don Fabio conjures good vibes and elicits many smiles around the Intelligentsia collective and amongst the ECW (Extraordinary Coffee Workshop) family of growers.
+Fabio Antonio Caballero is a legendary figure in coffee, and one of the most beloved people in the entire Intelligentsia Direct Trade network.
+Simply speaking the name Don Fabio conjures good vibes and elicits smiles around the Intelligentsia collective and amongst the family of growers who participate every year in our Extraordinary Coffee Workshop.
 His charisma and generosity of spirit have left a lasting impression on all those who’ve had the pleasure of meeting him.
-When I drive around with him in his hometown of Marcala people on the streets wave and greet him with enthusiasm and warmth, as he has been a positive force in the local community for decades.
-I speak for the entire team when I say that we are fortunate to be partnered with such a humble, compassionate, and extraordinary gentleman.
+I speak for the entire team at Intelligentsia when I say that we are fortunate to be partnered with such a humble, compassionate and extraordinary gentleman.

 Don Fabio’s farms mirror his personal charisma—they are bursting with life and have characteristics that make them easily distinguishable from the other coffee farms in the area.
 All of them are managed in a way that is orderly but not manicured, with respectfully preserved natural beauty.
 Butterflies and birds make themselves at home amongst the coffee trees, and there is a notable balance of wild environmental forces and conservative human intervention.
 These farms feel at ease with themselves, just like their maker, and the coffees that are born here reflect that condition—they have an irresistible combination of juicy, fruit-driven vibrancy and comforting sweetness.

-Don Fabio and his son-in-law Moisés Herrera are artisan farmers with a tremendous pedigree.
-They’ve taken home more than a dozen awards in the prestigious Cup of Excellence competition over the years--including a first place victory in 2016 that set a new price record for the country at auction when it sold for a jaw-dropping $120 per pound—and they sell their coffees to some of the most selective roasting companies in the world.
-Don Fabio’s daughter Marysabel has become a global ambassador for Honduran coffee and their family’s collective efforts to cultivate and promote quality over the past fifteen years have been instrumental in helping Honduras develop a very deserved reputation as a producer of world-class coffees.
+Don Fabio is an artisan farmers with a tremendous pedigree.
+He and his family have taken home more than a dozen awards in the prestigious Cup of Excellence competition over the past thirteen years, including first-place finishes in 2016, when they set a new record at auction when they earned a jaw-dropping $120 per pound, and again this year in the 2018 competition.
+They sell their coffees to the most celebrated roasting companies around the globe and are one of Specialty Coffee’s biggest success stories.
+Don Fabio’s daughter Marysabel has become a global ambassador for Honduran coffee, and the family’s collective efforts to cultivate and promote quality over the past fifteen years have been instrumental in helping Honduras develop a very deserved reputation as a producer of world-class coffees.